These American Cities Feel Worlds Away – No Passport Needed

 More U.K. culture abounds in Boston: Victorian townhomes in Back Bay, a Renaissance-style rotunda at the Massachusetts State House, and Boston Celtics games at the famous TD Garden.
 Set out to see it all, then kick up your feet for a frothy pint of Guinness.

-Where to stay: The Envoy Hotel, The Boxer Boston, The Whitney Hotel, and Freepoint Hotel Cambridge.
+Where to stay: The Envoy Hotel and The Whitney Hotel.

 Find even more 2025 travel inspiration across the Independent Collection, plus exclusive hotel offers with specially-priced rooms, dining credits, romantic amenities, and more to level up your next vacation.